What we do: Youth ministry

 Supporting those who work with young people.

-Help and advice for youth ministry is provided through our partnership with 'Concrete', urban youth ministry specialists.
+Help and advice for youth ministry through Capital Youth and our partnership with urban youth ministry specialists 'Concrete'.

 Youth ministry is a key part of ministry in the Diocese of London and we work hard to support it as best we can.
 Here is a summary of what is currently on offer.